 Disclaimer: The brands mentioned in the article are only for reference purposes and are not any form of placement/promotion/recommendation.

 Gazal Sancheti is a Brand Associate at WeYou Partners and specialises in brand strategy and positioning in the legal sector.
-Sanjana Santhosh is a Junior Brand Associate at WeYou Partners.
+Sanjana Santhosh, Intern (former) at WeYou Partners.